Experienced Guidance On DUI Administrative Suspension Matters

 The first is your criminal DUI or DWI charge.

-The second, is the administrative suspension of your driving privileges.
-No matter what the disposition is of your criminal DUI or DWI charge, even if it’s just your first DUI/DWI, you can lose your driving privileges for as little as 30 days or as much as one year.
+The second is the administrative suspension of your driving privileges.
+Even if it’s your first criminal DUI or DWI charge, you can lose your driving privileges for 30 days to as much as one year.
 If you’ve had previous DUI/DWI charges, you could increase the administrative suspension time of your driving privileges up to even 5 or 10 years.

 Unlike the court dates for your criminal charges, to fight your administrative suspension from the Department of Revenue, you have a very short timeframe within which to act, and to appeal your driver’s license suspension.
 In some cases, you have as little as 12 days from the date of the traffic stop to file a Request for Hearing or a Petition for Refusal of a Breathalyzer under the State Statute: RSMo.
 Section 577.041.

 Whether you took a breathalyzer, or refused to take a breathalyzer, you need to work with an experienced DUI or DWI defense attorney.
 To learn more about how David M. Lurie, call me at 816-221-5900 or fill out an online contact form.